-The customer charge consists of expenses related to 1) collecting a minimum amount of wastewater from the residential customer, and 2) expenses related to servicing a meter on the customer premise, in effect determining the cost to deliver a single Ccf of wastewater to the utility.
-The methodology used in this study is consistent with methodologies and practices used in the wastewater industry.
+The customer charge consists of expenses related to 1) providing a minimum amount of water to the residential customer, and 2) expenses related to servicing a meter on the customer premise, in effect determining the cost to deliver a single Ccf of water to the customer.
+The methodology used in this study is consistent with methodologies and practices used in the water industry.
 The 5/8" meter is most consistent with residential customers.
-The cost of service study identified minimum system charges of \$27.82 in minimum system costs and \$4.44 for direct costs to service the 5/8" inside city account.
+The cost of service study identified minimum system charges of \$12.48 in minimum system costs and \$6.29 for direct costs to service the 5/8" inside city account.
 The total monthly customer charge cost breakdown is listed in the table below and includes minimum system costs (blue) and direct costs (brown).